Terminal MS Degree in

 6. PSYC 7660 Evidence-Based Interventions.

-Note: Because the school psychology graduate-level courses are capped at a small class size, not all students who apply for admission to the 4+1 MS program in Behavioral Health will be accepted into that program.
-For example, some students who apply to the Behavioral Health program may be offered admission to the 4+1 MS program in Psychological Science.
+Note: Because the school psychology graduate-level courses are capped at a small class size, not all students who apply for admission to the terminal MS program in Behavioral Health will be accepted into that program.
+For example, some students who apply to the MS program in Behavioral Health may be offered admission to the MS program in Psychological Science.

-Up to 6 graduate credit hours may count toward the bachelor’s degree and the master’s degree.
+Up to 6 graduate credit hours (6000-level or higher; grade of B or higher) may count toward the bachelor’s degree and the master’s degree.
+Students must complete the School of Science and Engineering (SSE) 4+1 MS Dual Credit Approval Form during the first semester of their +1 year: https://sse.tulane.edu/academics/graduate/forms-policies.
+The form cannot be processed until after the student's bachelor's degree has posted to their academic record and they have officially started the first semester of the MS program.
 Also, up to 6 additional graduate credit hours taken as an overload during undergraduate study (i.e., above the minimum 120 credit hours required to graduate) may be applied toward the MS degree.
-If students opt to take more than 6 graduate credits in psychology during undergraduate study for the purpose of applying these additional graduate credits to a future MS degree, they must notify the Psychology Senior Program Coordinator (Email: psych@tulane.edu) PRIOR to the conferral of their undergraduate degree.
+If students opt to take more than 6 graduate credits in psychology during undergraduate study for the purpose of applying these additional graduate credits to a future MS degree, they must notify the Psychology Senior Program Coordinator.
+(Email: psych@tulane.edu) PRIOR to the conferral of their undergraduate degree.

 It is expected that applicants to the non-thesis track will complete some coursework toward the MS (typically two graduate courses) during their senior year.
-For advice on senior year courses that are appropriate for 4+1 MS applicants, please contact the 4+1 Faculty Coordinator, Dr. Julie Alvarez.
+For advice on senior year courses that are appropriate for 4+1 MS applicants, please contact the Director of Master's Programs, Dr. Julie Alvarez.

 Tulane students electing to pursue the thesis track must have initiated empirical research as an undergraduate student and identified a specific area of research interest.
 Students are encouraged to develop a master’s thesis topic that is a continuation or extension of their undergraduate honors thesis or independent study research.
 An assistant, associate, or full professor in Tulane’s Department of Psychology must commit to thesis supervision prior to admission.